Dusan Lajovic vs. Stan Wawrinka: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Dusan Lajovic vs. Stan Wawrinka Trends and Insights

-- Lajovic came up short 3-6, 6-7 versus Yannick Hanfmann in the qualifying round of the China Open (his most recent match).
+- Lajovic lost 3-6, 6-7 against Yannick Hanfmann in the qualifying round of the China Open (his most recent match).

-- In his 48 matches over the past year across all court types, Lajovic has played an average of 22.5 games (21.5 in best-of-three matches).
+- Lajovic has played 48 matches over the past 12 months (across all court surfaces), and 22.5 games per match (21.5 in best-of-three matches).

-- Wawrinka has averaged 27.9 games per match (25.4 in best-of-three matches) and 10.1 games per set in 24 matches on hard courts in the past year, winning 51.3% of those games.
+- Wawrinka is averaging 28.0 games per match (25.5 in best-of-three matches) and 10.2 games per set in 23 matches on hard courts in the past year.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.